 - Make sure you measure desired outputs as well as inputs that lead to the desired outputs.

 - Let people set their own KPIs and tie them to organization objectives

 - After employees set their own KPIs, managers must ensure they meet their expectations, and they achieve strategic objectives

 - Their has to be a “handshake” between manager and employee on the KPIs

 - Review KPIs weekly with each employee.
 If not possible, make sure to do it at least once a month

 - Each team member must measure his own progress and report on them weekly and discuss them with his or her manager

 - Manager if KPI is met, should encourage team member.

-- If KPI is not met, the discussion should be around whether the KPI iis achievable and what needs to change so the team member can achieve the KPI.
-Manager should avoid passing judgment on employee or being negative.
+- If KPI is not met, the discussion should be around whether the KPI is achievable and what needs to change so the team member can achieve the KPI.
+The manager should avoid passing judgment on employee or being negative.

-What is not measure cannot be improved.
+What is not measured cannot be improved.
 KPIs allow you to measure progress towards goals.
 If used wisely they being an amazing level of focus to the organization.